mathworks/toolboxdesign/MEX.md

 ## MEX Source Files

-Put your MEX source files in a language-specific directory at the root level of your project, such as `cpp`.
-This structure keeps your code organized and makes it easier to manage multiple programming languages.
+Organize your MEX source files in language-specific directories at the root level of your project (e.g., `cpp`).
+This structure enhances code organization and simplifies management across multiple programming languages.

-Our example toolbox has two MEX functions:  `addMex` and `subtractMex` which are called by the MATLAB functions `add.m` and `subtract.m`.
+Our Arithmetic Toolbox example features two MEX functions: `addMex` and `subtractMex`, which are called by the MATLAB functions `add.m` and `subtract.m`.

 ``` text
 arithmetic/